Outer London transport

 The line has also transformed accessibility with spacious new stations and walk-through trains.

-From May 2023, services will run to the final peak timetable and 24 trains an hour will run at the busiest times between Paddington and Whitechapel.
+24 trains an hour run at the busiest times between Paddington and Whitechapel.

 New DLR trains

-We're introducing 54 new DLR trains to replace the 33 oldest trains on the fleet to help make the service even more reliable and frequent, and to support population and employment growth.
+We're introducing 54 new DLR trains to replace the 33 oldest trains in the fleet.
+This will help make the service even more reliable and frequent, and support population and employment growth.

-The new trains will also feature better facilities for those with mobility impairments with three multi-use areas in addition to three dedicated wheelchair spaces.
+The new trains feature improvements including spacious walk-through carriages, air conditioning and better access, with 3 multi-use areas in addition to 3 dedicated wheelchair spaces.

 The first new train will be available for passenger use in 2024, with the whole fleet in place by 2026.